 “The Queen of the Blues”

-Although the only woman on this list who is not a guitarist, as the recording artist who made the Blues a national sensation in 1920, Mamie Smith deserves every inch of recognition when discussing music.
+The recording artist who made the Blues a national sensation in 1920—albeit the only woman on this list who is not a guitarist—Mamie Smith deserves every inch of recognition when discussing pioneers in music.
 Read more about her contributions here.

 In 1920, Okeh Records recorded Mamie Smith singing a rendition of Perry Bradford’s “Crazy Blues,” making it the first blues song recorded by a woman.
 The song was an overnight sensation among Black working-class consumers, and resulted in record companies finally considering the tastes of Black consumers and producing the music of Black women musicians.
 Smith was known as the “First Lady of the Blues” and “Crazy Blues” was inducted into the Grammy Hall of Fame in 1994.